We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In some cases, the growth can extend to cover the cornea, which can affect vision.

-A doctor will also review the medications the person is taking.
+The doctor will also review the medications the person is taking.
 Some medicines, such as decongestants, can contribute to burning eyes.

 Eye doctors may also apply drops to the eyes that allow them to observe the flow of tears and moisture levels in the eyes.